pradal/weatherdata/doc/source/index.rst

-.. agroservices documentation master file, created by sphinx-quickstart on Tue Jun  8 18:49:28 2021.
+.. weatherdata documentation master file, created by sphinx-quickstart on Tue Jun  8 18:49:28 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.